 Facts to consider:

-• The S&P/Case-Shiller Index reports that national home prices have steadily increased since 2012 with the index sitting at 211.48 in June.
+• The S&P/Case-Shiller Index reports that national home prices have continued to steadily increased since 2012 with the index sitting at 214.57 in January.

-• The Conference Board Consumer Confidence Index ® increased in August, following a modest increase in July.
-The index now stands at 133.4, up from 127.9 in July.
+• The Conference Board Consumer Confidence Index ® declined in March, following an increase in February.
+The index now stands at 124.1 indicating a strong consumer.

-• The Institute for Supply Management’s PMI ® Index reported at 61.3 in August, demonstrating a 3.2% increase from the July reading of 58.1.
-Respondents are continuing to state that business continues to be strong and they anticipate growth in the next several months.
+• The Institute for Supply Management’s PMI ® Index reported at 55.3 in March, demonstrating a 1.1% increase from the February reading of 54.2.
+Respondents are continuing to state that customer orders remain strong.

-• The Commerce Department reported that personal consumption expenditures have increased $49.3 billion or 0.4% in July.
-The increase in personal income in July was primarily due to increases in wages and salaries, personal dividend income, and rental income.
+• The Commerce Department reported that personal consumption expenditures have increased $8.6 billion or 0.1% in January.
+The increase in personal income in February of $42.0 billion or 0.2% primarily reflected increases in wages and salaries, government social benefits to persons, and proprietors’ incomes that were partially offset by a decrease in personal interest income.

-• The Bureau of Labor Statistics reports that the official unemployment rate (U-3) seasonally adjusted in August was 3.9% which is the lowest level since 1969.
-The U-6 unemployment rate, a more comprehensive measure of unemployment, was 7.4% which is down 1.2% from August 2017, a year prior.
+• The Bureau of Labor Statistics reports the official unemployment rate (U-3) in March was 3.8%, only 0.1% above a 49-year low.
+The U-6 unemployment rate, a more comprehensive measure also known as “total unemployment”, was 7.3% which is down 0.6% from March 2018, a year prior.

-• CBOE Volatility Index (VIX) has experienced quite a bit of volatility in 2018 with a significant spike in early February, closing at its 52-week high at 37.32.
-In recent news, the index sits at 13.68 in September.
+• CBOE Volatility Index (VIX) has experienced quite a bit of volatility with a significant spike in December 2018, closing at its 52-week high at 36.07.
+Currently the index sits at 12.42 in April.